gfsql/technical-test/README.md

  - We will be using a data warehouse from supported SQLAlchemy dialects or any maintained external dialects.
  - We will be using a data warehouse which supports an OVER clause
+ - store.xlsx created_at provides the date any device is installed in this store

 ### Design Considerations